 Joan Joyce was a world class athlete that competed in fastpitch softball, basketball, golf, and volleyball.
 While playing basketball on the United States Women's National Basketball Team in 1964-65, Joyce broke the national tournament record for points scored in a game (67).
 She has been inducted into 19 different halls of fame for her performance across various sports.
-Her primary sport was softball, though.
+However, her primary sport was softball.

 Joyce began her professional softball career on the Raybestos Brakettes from 1954 to 1963.
 She then played for the Orange Lionettes from 1964 to 1966 before returning to the Barkettes from 1967 to 1975.
 She then played golf on the LPGA and went on to become one of the most successful coaches in softball history at Florida Atlantic University.